fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 *– The Body Snatchers*, New York, Dell Books, 1955.

+*– The Invasion of the Body Snatchers*, New York, Fireside, 1989.

+*– Invasion of the Body Snatchers*, New York, Prion, 1999.

 – *Invasion of the Body Snatchers*, New York/London/Toronto/Syndney/New Delhi, Touchstone, 2015 \[1989\].